 Local Picture

 - In Staffordshire we are starting to see a rise in the Claimant Count, although the rate remains below that seen a year ago.
-At the same time, we have seen the number of job vacancies in the local economy show a slight increase following an overall downward trend, reflective of the challenging economic climate.
+At the same time, we have seen the number of job vacancies in the local economy fall, continuing an overall downward trend that reflects the challenging economic climate.

 - During these challenging times we will continue to support our residents into work and ensure that Staffordshire has the strong workforce it needs to grow the economy.